rubycocos/blockchain/crypto-lite/README.md

 All-in-one double sha256 hash helper, that is, first hash with sha256 and than hash with sha256 again.
 Why?
 Arguably higher security.

+> SHA256(SHA256()) was proposed by Ferguson and Schneier in their excellent book "Practical Cryptography"
+> (later updated by Ferguson, Schneier, and Kohno and renamed "Cryptography Engineering") as a way to make SHA256 invulnerable
+> to "length-extension" attack.
+They called it "SHA256d".

 ``` ruby
 hash256( '6fe6b145a3908a4d6616b13c1109717add8672c900' )
 #=> "02335f08b8fe4ddad263a50b7a33c5d38ea1cbd8fd2056a1320a3ddece541711"